ppy/osu-wiki/wiki/Tournaments/MUKASHI/1/en.md

 1. Each player must use the `!roll` command once in the multiplayer lobby in order to determine the banning and picking order.
    - The winner of the `!roll` gets to determine who gets to pick first.
    - The loser of the `!roll` gets the opposite by default.
-2. EMap banning **does not apply** in the entirety of the tournament.
+2. Map banning **does not apply** in the entirety of the tournament.
-3. **There will be no warm-up beatmaps to be played in the multiplayer lobby.** Players who are looking up to warm themselves up are expected to do so by their own during the grace period in between the matches.
+3. **There will be no warm-up beatmaps to be played in the multiplayer lobby.** Players who are looking to warm up are expected to do so by their own during the grace period in between the matches.
 4. Although playing with mods is not mandatory, **all maps (including the tiebreaker) will be played with the FreeMod option enabled.**
    - Players are allowed to play any map with NoFail, Hidden, FadeIn, Flashlight, and Mirror should they wish to.
 5. Players who can compete in the next round are determined by: